nelsonchege/react_replica/README.md

 i earlier mentioned that only nodes that have changed will be updated,this is done by React Reconciler

+### what is react Reconciler?

-React Reconciler is the internal algorithm in the React library that is responsible for managing and updating the Virtual DOM
+is the internal algorithm in the React library that is responsible for managing and updating the Virtual DOM